 Food Safety for Pets

 If you have birds, you should take the added precaution of keeping them out of the kitchen while you’re cooking.
-They have a sensitivity to the Teflon used in non-stick pans and the vapors can be fatal.6 And reptiles have a whole different set of health needs and foods to avoid, which you can find below:
+They’re highly sensitive to fumes and can quickly become sick by simply breathing while you’re warming up butter or oil in a pan.
+Birds can also damage their lungs or even die from the fumes of an overheated pan, so it’s best to keep them safely away in a well-ventilated space instead.6 Reptiles have a whole different set of health needs and foods to avoid, which you can find below:

 What To Do If Your Pet Ingests Something Toxic

-While prevention’s always the best goal, sometimes animals will get into things they shouldn’t.
+While prevention’s always the best goal, sometimes pets will get into things they shouldn’t.
 Your first move should be to call the vet.
 They’ll give you a clear idea of how serious the issue is.
-If your 60-pound dog eats a small chocolate bar, they’ll probably tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.
+If your 60-pound dog eats a small chocolate bar, they might tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.
+If your vet’s not available or you’d rather reach a poison specialist right away, you should call the ASPCA Animal Poison Control Center at (888) 426-4435.

 Good news!
 For the most part, bedrooms and living rooms are pretty safe.
 Since these tend to be the rooms that pet owners spend the most time with their pets in, we do want to address the few safety hazards that could cause problems.